csswizardry/csswizardry.github.com/_posts/2009-12-22-typographic-work-planner.md

 * **`summary=""`:** This is an attribute which provides a brief overview of the table and its contents/purpose.
 * **`caption`:** This is a table specific caption, essentially a heading/title explicitly for the table.
 * **`colgroup` and `col`:** This is an essentially invisible element that just adds semantic meaning to the table.
-It defines the columns and can—in some browsers—be used to style them.
+It defines the columns and can — in some browsers — be used to style them.
 * **`scope="col"`:** This is an attribute which tells the browser whether the `th` is a title for a column or a row.
 This then obviously makes the other possible attribute value `row`.
 * **`tfoot`:** This is a table footer and contain pretty much anything you like.
 It must however appear _before_ the `tbody`.